TomasBoda/agent-lang/thesis.md

 #### 1.2.2 Benefits of Agent-based Models
 Agent-based modeling offers numerous advantages when compared to other mathematical models and simulation techniques.

-First and foremost, the approach of agent-based modelling allows us to uncover novel emergent phenomena within the system, phenomena that were previously unknown or considered improbable.
+First and foremost, the approach of agent-based modelling allows us to uncover novel emergent phenomena within the system, such as complex emergent behavioral patterns in sociology or economy, phenomena that were previously unknown or considered improbable.
 When we establish and define the rules governing the behaviour of agents, the anticipated actions of individual agents seem straightforward, given the simplicity and predictability of these rules.
 However, upon executing an agent-based model involving numerous interacting agents, the system's behavior often proves to be surprisingly complex.
 Even slight changes to the agents' behaviour may have a profound impact on the overall outcome of the system, a phenomenon that can be seen for instance in sociology, where the collective behavior of a group can be significantly influenced by subtle changes in the behavior of an individual.

 Furthermore, agent-based modeling is particularly well-suited for simulation domains involving individual behavioral entity types and their mutual interactions.
 This is especially true in scenarios requiring the analysis of human interaction, understanding principles behind bird flocking, or predicting traffic jam occurrences on certain city roads.
-These situations pose challenges for other mathematical models, which may not explicitly consider the fundamental unit of the system as a whole.
+These situations pose challenges for other mathematical models, which may not explicitly consider and model the fundamental units of the system, rather the system as a whole.

 Last but not least, agent-based models are flexible and extensible.
 We can easily introduce new agents to the system or increase the quantity of existing agents.
-Modifying the model's behavior is as simple as fine-tuning the decision-making logic within the agent's model, which may lead to a whole new beahviour of the whole system.
+Modifying the model's behavior is as simple as remodelling the decision-making logic within one agent model, which may lead to a whole new beahviour of the whole system.
 This degree of flexibility and extensibility implies the usage of agent-based models in scenarios where the level of complexity of the simulation is either highly unpredictable or unknown in advance, making it easy to fine-tune the simulation without the need for making too many adjustments.

 #### 1.2.3 Use Cases
 Agent-based modeling is used in numerous scientific areas and systems.
 Let's dive deeper into some of the major classifications of its usage, which are: